jimmyjoy43/Insight_project/README.md

 + `data`: an example set of images
 + `notebooks`: miscellaneous ipython notebooks
 + `web scrapers`: web scrapers for Reddit using BeautifulSoup, PushShift and the Python Reddit API
-+ `feature extractors`: For obtaining latent space embeddings of clothing items
 + `AlexNet`: AlexNet files and training data from iMaterialist 2018

 ## License